MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/01/devtools.md

 *  Device emulation now adds the correct user agent string, to trigger the correct display.

-*  You now get a warning when you use a deprecated launch version of Microsoft Edge, indicating that you'd miss out on features by using a deprecated version of Microsoft Edge.
+*  You now get a warning when you use a deprecated launch version of Microsoft Edge, indicating that you'd miss out on features.

 *  You can now provide arguments for the launched browser instance, in case you need to have a special setup: